College Leadership Team

 A major part of Mr McDonald’s Master in Curriculum and Management at Deakin University involved looking at effective education for 21st century learners.
 In his professional learning and practice, he has worked towards ensuring that the education provided to young people is relevant, reality based and directed towards improvement.
 Since his initial involvement in Curriculum Mapping with Heidi Hayes-Jacobs, he is convinced of the importance of using this curriculum tool as a means of developing dynamic programs that relate to current students and their futures.

-Deputy Principal – Staff and Student Development
+Deputy Principal – Student Development

 Ms Annette Butterworth